-Check-In: Wednesday, July 26 from 4-6pm Judging: Thursday, July 27 at 9am Superintendent: Judy DeWeese
+Judging: Thursday, July 25 at 9am Superintendent: Tina Wright

-1. Identification Label: Type or print on 3''x2.5'' ID label.
+Identification Label: Type or print on 3"x 2.5" ID label.
 Label should include: class number, county, and exhibitors name.
 Sew or safety pin this ID label on the corner of the article.

-2. For garments, attach an ID label to the front left shoulder seam or left side of waistbands, as if you were wearing the garment, or lower left corner of flat articles.
+1. For garments, attach an ID label to the front left shoulder seam or left side of waistbands, as if you were wearing the garment, or lower left corner of flat articles.
 A member may enter only one exhibit in each class.

-3. When articles which are normally worn as a pair are exhibited, both articles must be shown together.
+2. When articles which are normally worn as a pair are exhibited, both articles must be shown together.
 Fasten articles together securely with yarn.

-4. Special consideration will be given to articles which are of original design.
+3. Special consideration will be given to articles which are of original design.
 Such articles should have a note attached explaining the original design.

-5. The exhibitor may attach an index card, not larger than 3''x5''.
+4. The exhibitor may attach an index card, not larger than 3"x5".
 The card can give the judge any information which the exhibitor thinks would be helpful for the judge to know.
 Indicate if made from a kit.
 Indicate fiber content, specifically if at 90% wool.
 For quilted items, indicate who did the quilting and binding.
-6. Exhibitors are expected to be enrolled in a Fiber Arts project in which they are entered when the exhibit is a sewed garment that also includes some or more Fiber Art techniques (for example: knitting, crochet, needle arts, or patchwork and quilting).
-The determination of what division and class in which to enter will be left up to the exhibitor.
+5. Exhibitors are expected to be enrolled in a Fiber Arts project in which they are entered when the exhibit is a sewed garment that also includes some or more Fiber Art techniques (for example: knitting, crochet, needle arts, or patchwork and quilting).
+The determination of what division and class in which to enter will be left up

-7. All exhibits which need to be hung MUST have the appropriate hanger, rod, wire, or other mechanism attached in order to be properly displayed.
+6. All exhibits which need to be hung MUST have the appropriate hanger, rod, wire, or other mechanism attached in order to be properly displayed.

-8. There are no age-specific classes in Fiber Arts.
+7. There are no age-specific classes in Fiber Arts.
 The exhibitor's age and years in the project will be considered by judges.

-9. Grand and Reserve Gran Champion will be awarded overall.
+8. Grand and Reserve Gran Champion will be awarded overall.
 Exhibitors must be at least nine (9) years old to enter the Kansas State Fair.
-Classes